tobeyadr/mailhawk/readme.txt

 Yes, MailHawk is specifically designed to prevent your emails from ending up in the spam folder.

 == Screenshots ==

+1. Pick the plan the best suits your needs!
+2. See your delivery reports right inside your WordPress dashboard.
+3. Keep track of your emails and view issues with our email log.
+4. Authenticate your domain and vastly improve the deliverability of your emails.
+5. Prevent abusers from tarnishing your sender reputation by blacklisting offenders.

 == Changelog ==